idvorkin/idvorkin.github.io/_d/depression.md

 {% include youtube.html src="LO1mTELoj6o" %}

-**Keep the core spinng** - A COVID-19 themed tale of how to maintain structure in your life to avoid drifting.
+**Keep the core spinning** - A COVID-19 themed tale of how to maintain structure in your life to avoid drifting.
 Skip COVID though it's equally applicable.

 {% include youtube.html src="snAhsXyO3Ck" %}